fbockelee/circle-bwbasic/README.md

 ## Overview

-If like me you play with 80's computers, you remembered the time where computer have all-in-one OS & Language BASIC.a
+If like me you play with 80's computers, you remembered the time where computer have all-in-one OS & Language BASIC.

 My goal is to have an equivalent with the Raspberry PI